 Franciacorta sparkling wine is produced with chardonnay and pinot blanc grapes with two fermentations in the bottle, much like champagne.
 It pairs perfectly with aperitif snacks and local lake fish.
 You can experience suggested pairings at one of many local restaurants that have created special menus for the festival.

 Of course don’t miss visiting at least a few of the 117 family run wineries in the region.
 Guido Berlucchi is a great place to start.
 This is the vineyard credited with creating the first vintages of Franciacorta.

 A Tip from Untold Morsels

-Untold Morsels is a travel blog with food, family and culture in mind.
-Founder Katy Clarke has been traveling since she was a teenager and is passionate about uncovering new and exciting experiences in classic and lesser known destinations.
-She is always dreaming of Italy, its history, food and wine and recently started a new site - Untold Italy - dedicated to her favourite country.
+Untold Morsels is a travel blog that deals with food, family and culture.
+Katy Clarke has been traveling since she was a teenager.
+She likes to discover new and exciting experiences in classic and lesser known destinations.
+She is constantly dreaming of Italy, its history, its food and wine and has just released a new blog - Untold Italy - where everything revolves around your favorite country.

 Discover wine and cuisine in Franciacorta